Sleep Disorders and Problems

 CBT addresses negative thoughts and behavior patterns that contribute to insomnia or other sleeping problems.
 As the name suggests, cognitive behavioral therapy involves two main components:

 Cognitive therapy teaches you to recognize and change negative beliefs and thoughts (cognitions) that contribute to your sleep problems.

 Behavioral therapy teaches you how to avoid behaviors that keep you awake at night and replace them with better sleep habits.

-To identify patterns in your sleeping problems and decide on the best treatment approach, your therapist may start by asking you keep a sleep diary.
-The details can be important, revealing how certain behaviors are ruining your chance for a good night’s sleep.
+To identify patterns in your sleeping problems and decide on the best treatment approach, your therapist may start by asking you to keep a sleep diary.
+The details can be important, revealing how certain behaviors are ruining your chance for a good night's sleep.
 You can download or print HelpGuide's sleep diary (PDF) and take it to your therapist to help pinpoint your specific problems.

 The cognitive aspects of CBT include thought challenging—otherwise known as cognitive restructuring—in which you challenge the negative thinking patterns that contribute to your sleep problems, replacing them with more positive, realistic thoughts.
 The idea is that if you change the way you think, you can change the way you feel, and ultimately how you sleep.